jtwirly/climate-tech-inventor/docs/science-experiments.md

         "imageUrl": "/static/mb/science-experiments/soil-moisture.jpg"
     },
     {
-        "name": "EMG Muscle Sensor",
-        "description": "Monitor the movement of your muscles and measure the signals to them", "youTubeId": "vxlPQZIwYRc",
-        "imageUrl": "/static/mb/science-experiments/emg-muscle-sensor.jpg"
-    },
-    {
-        "name": "Egg Drop",
-        "description": "Can the egg survive a drop, test the drop force on an egg to find out when it might crack", "youTubeId": "tnDJFdC3Nd4",
-        "imageUrl": "/static/mb/science-experiments/egg-drop.jpg"
-    },
-    {
         "name": "Battery Tester",
         "description": "See if your batteries still have their voltage with this battery tester", "youTubeId": "gdlc34nhjK4",
         "imageUrl": "/static/mb/science-experiments/battery-tester.jpg"
-    },
-    {
-        "name": "Rocket Acceleration",
-        "description": "Have a blast building, launching, and tracking your own rocket!", "youTubeId": "m9ntqxh8FvQ",
-        "imageUrl": "/static/mb/science-experiments/rocket-acceleration.jpg"
     }
 ]
 ```